-The long-term deposit receivable is from a company related through a main shareholder under a concluded rental contract for administrative offices to the amount of BGN 189 thousand (31.12.2019: BGN 189 thousand).
+The long-term deposit receivable as at 31.12.2019 is from a company related through a main shareholder under a concluded rental contract for administrative offices to the amount of BGN 189 thousand with a deadline of 01.08.2022.

-20. OTHER LONG-TERM RECEIVABLES
+22. OTHER LONG-TERM RECEIVABLES